bpepple/metron/README.md

 The project is fairly new compared to the other databases, so it might not meet your needs.
 Some alternatives include:

 * [Grand Comics Database (GCD)](https://www.comics.org/) - Large database, that unfortunately doesn't provide an API.
-* [League of Comic Greeks](https://leagueofcomicgeeks.com/) - Has an API but it is only available to retailers, and seem to have zero interest in opening access to their community.
+* [League of Comic Greeks](https://leagueofcomicgeeks.com/) - Has an API that is only available to retailers, and they seem to have zero interest in opening access to their community.
 * [Comic Vine](https://comicvine.gamespot.com/) - Publicly available API.